-Since 2009, the USO has engaged TARP Worldwide, an independent, third party customer experience research organization, to conduct the "TellUSO Sound Off Survey."
+Since 2009, the USO has engaged an independent third party customer experience research organization to conduct the "TellUSO Sound Off Survey."
 The survey provides the USO with valuable data about what troops and their families really want and need from the USO and how well we are delivering on our spirit lifting promise.
-The online survey opens for a month-long period during the fall and is conducted among active duty troops and their families.
+The online survey is conducted among active duty troops and their families each fall.
 TellUSO Survey data helps the USO make informed decisions regarding the allocation of resources and improvements in program delivery.
-Highlights include:
+The 2013 survey runs September 3 through October 1.
+Highlights from 2012 survey results include:

 - For the third straight year since the baseline was established in 2009, the USO's Value Score has increased from 91% to 94%.

 - In 2012, troops and their families surveyed agree that the USO:

-- o Boosts the morale of troops (98%)
+- Boosts the morale of troops (98%)

-- Tells them their country supports them (95%)
+- Lets them know their country supports them (95%)

 - Eases their separation from friends and family (93%)

-- USO Staff and volunteers provide excellent care and support Troops and families were very satisfied with:
+- USO Staff and volunteers provide excellent care and support troops and families were very satisfied with:

 - Staff knowledge and support information: (83%)

 - Staff helpfulness: (85%)

 - Staff friendliness: (86%)

 - Troops and their families rated the following programs and services as the most important and most used:

 - USO centers

 - USO Warrior and Family Care

 - Free Phone Calls

 - USO Photo Books

 - USO Events and Entertainment

 - United Through Reading's Military Program

-- With You All The Way
+- With You All The Way!

-At the USO, we learn a lot about the needs of troops and families in the course of their 9 million visits to our centers and another 2-3 million direct service encounters we have with them each year at locations around the world.
+At the USO, we learn a lot about the needs of troops and families in the course of their nearly nine million visits to our centers and another two to three million direct service encounters we have with them each year at locations around the world.
 All that information feeds our annual planning, budgeting and decision-making.
 Donors are interested in the impact a donated dollar has on the community a charity serves.
 In the USO's case, we are fortunate to have supporters who provide a range of in-kind goods and services that allow us to get greater value for every dollar donated to us.
 When you take into account that kind of support, including contributed goods, the value of rent-free centers around the world, contributed celebrity time and talent and hundreds of thousands of volunteer hours, we estimate that we deliver \$1.52 in goodness for every donated dollar.
 Keeping in mind that we target those resources where they are needed most, that's a good return on a donor's investment!

 USO CENTERS: The USO provides programs, entertainment and services at more than 160 USO locations worldwide, including Afghanistan, Kuwait, UAE, Germany, Italy, Japan, Guam, South Korea and the United States.
 In 2012, USO centers were visited nearly 9 million times by troops and their families.
-We provide a warm and comforting place where troops and family members can connect with each other via Internet or telephone, play a video game, catch a movie, have a snack or just put their feet up and relax.
-Currently, the nine USO centers in Afghanistan collectively average more than 150,000 visits monthly.
-Recently the USO celebrated the opening of our newest centers located in the airports at Nashville and El Paso and renovated locations in the Columbia, South Carolina and San Diego airports.
-This summer we will open a USO center at Camp Arifjan, Kuwait, providing troops with a place to rest, relax and connect with their friends and family back home.
+We provide a warm and comforting place where troops and families can connect with each other via Internet or telephone, play a video game, catch a movie, have a snack or just put their feet up and relax.
+Currently, the eight USO centers in Afghanistan collectively average more than 150,000 visits monthly.
+This fall we will open a USO centers at Camp Arifjan in Kuwait and we recently opened a location in Seoul, South Korea.